As a missions coach, one of the questions I receive is, “What do I need to do to be qualified for missions?”

-To be clear, I’m not saying is everyone needs a doctoral degree to become an effective missionary.
-I am saying that one needs to seek to learn and grow into the person the Lord calls them to be before going overseas.
+To be clear, I’m not saying everyone needs a doctoral degree to become an effective missionary.
+I am saying that one needs to seek to learn and grow into the person God calls them to be before going overseas.
 Not only personally, but professionally as well.

 Pray and seek wisdom from older, wiser believers to determine how you can become the most effective with the gifts and passions the Lord gave you.

 “Whatever your expertise is in the U.S., expect it to be so much harder … when you go cross-cultural,” Becky Straub says.